You know the one...

 But I’m more than a marketer…

-- My love languages are sitcom quotes (you’ll figure that out fast talking to me), playlists, and soft pretzels.
+My love languages are sitcom quotes (you’ll figure that out fast), personalized playlists, and soft pretzels.